-Many of us feel extra stress around the holidays, and it's good to keep in mind that our companions feel our stress as well.
-They also have their own share of holiday stress – traveling, extra visitors, more time spent alone while their guardians attend holiday parties or are out late shopping, and all the extra commotion and change of routine that comes with the holiday season.
+Many of us feel extra stress around the holidays, and it's good to keep in mind that our pets feel our stress as well.
+They also have their own share of holiday stress, like traveling, extra visitors, more time spent alone while their guardians attend holiday parties or are out late shopping, and all the extra commotion and change of routine that comes with the holiday season.

 There are a variety of ways to reduce the stress level for your companion.
 Remembering to spend enough quality time with them will reduce both their stress and yours.
 Walking the dog, playing with the cat, or just sitting with a purring cat in your lap are excellent ways to practice "living in the moment" and leave the holiday hassles behind for awhile.

 Along with quality time, there are a number of natural solutions to make your pet's holiday season a little less stressful.

 For the most severe stress and anxiety issues, it's best to consult your holistic veterinarian.
 However, mild and acute stress and anxiety, especially around the holiday season, can be treated with supplements and CBDs.

 Stress and anxiety supplements for dogs and cats are usually a blend of calming compounds, like colostrum and b vitamins, with proven herbs like skullcap and chamomile.
 These, combined with some ingredients, like hemp, can support your pet's stress and anxiety throughout the holiday season, whether it's dealing with visitors, or travelling.